neoforged/.github/primers/1.21.9/index.md

         - `render(S, PoseStack, MultiBufferSource, int)` -> `submit(S, PoseStack, SubmitNodeCollector)`
         - `renderNameTag` ->` submitNameTag`
         - `finalizeRenderState` - Extracts the information of the render state as a last step after `extractRenderState`, such as shadows.
-    - `EntityRendererProvider$Context`
+    - `EntityRendererProvider$Context` now takes in a `PlayerSkinRenderCache`
         - `getModelManager` is removed
         - `getMaterials` - Returns a mapper of material to atlas sprite.
+        - `getPlayerSkinRenderCache` - Gets the render cache of player skins.
     - `ItemEntityRenderer`
         - `renderMultipleFromCount` -> `submitMultipleFromCount`
+        - `renderMultipleFromCount(PoseStack, MultiBufferSource, int, ItemClusterRenderState, RandomSource)` -> `renderMultipleFromCount(PoseStack, SubmitNodeCollector, int, ItemClusterRenderState, RandomSource)`
     - `ItemRenderer`
         - `getArmorFoilBuffer` -> `getFoilRenderTypes`, not one-to-one
-        - `renderStatic(ItemStack, ItemDisplayContext, int, int, PoseStack, MultiBufferSource, Level, Vec3, Direction, int)` is removed
+        - All `renderStatic` -> `renderUpwardsFrom`, now taking in a `SubmitNodeCollector` instead of a `MultiBufferSource`
         - `getBoundingBox` - Gets the model bounding box of the stack.
     - `PiglinRenderer` takes in a `ArmorModelSet` instead of a `ModelLayerLocation`
     - `TntMinecartRenderer#renderWhiteSolidBlock` -> `submitWhiteSolidBlock`